morbitz/IconGenFromSVG/README.md

 # IconGenFromSVG
-Generate an Icon File from an SVG file Like the ones from the Visual Studio Icon downloads
+Generate an Icon File from an SVG file Like the ones from the Visual Studio Icon downloads.
+Development still underway